soheeparklee/soheeparklee.github.io/_posts/2025-11-19-DAW- system-2-10-optimization.md

 ❓ If I reset my computer to factory settings, pure nueman machine, am I deleting the CPU cache memory?
 👉🏻 yes, we are deleting

-w❓ hich element of the CPU cache helps the following?
+❓CPU cache helps which of the following?
-- IPC to the kernel
+1. IPC to the kernel
-- ISA
+2. ISA
-- IRQ
+3. IRQ
-- DRQ
+4. DRQ
 👉🏻 ISA
 ```